Back to all posts

 For remote workers staying a full month who care more about sleep, parks, and a smoother home routine, Condesa may be the better long-stay fit.
 It gives you a calmer base while keeping Roma Norte close enough for dinners, cafes, and weekend plans.

 The best answer is not “Roma Norte is better” or “Condesa is better.”
-The best answer is the apartment and block that match your actual work month.
+The best answer is the apartment and block that match your actual month.

 Next step